 - Add the jaggery syrup and cook till it reaches a soft ball consistency.

-- Add the rice-dal mixture and stir gently.
+- Add the rice and dal mixture and stir gently.

 - In a small frying pan, heat ghee and fry the raisins and cashewnuts.